Veykril/tlborm/src/macros/macro_rules.md

 For more in-depth description of the fragement specifiers, check out the [Fragment Specifiers](./minutiae/fragment-specifiers.md) chapter.

-For example, here is a macro which captures its input as an expression under the metavariable `$e`:
+For example, here is a `macro_rules!` macro which captures its input as an expression under the metavariable `$e`:

 ```rust,ignore
 macro_rules! one_expression {